Cyber Five - Staying Safe On The Net

 - See Accommodations Page and Charts on the 21things4students.net site in the Teacher Resources.

 - The video is close-captioned.

-- Before your students begin using computers or mobile devices, students should be aware that there are safety issues to be aware of.
+- Before your students begin using computers or mobile devices, students should be aware that there are safety issues that first must be reviewed.

 - Explain that the same rules they already know such as not talking to strangers, being nice to others and not sharing personal information pertains to when they are on the computer too.